tordable/tordable.github.io/about.md

 ---

 Javier is a technology executive, investor and entrepreneur.
-In his role as Technical Director at the CTO Office, he drives key strategic relationships for Google Cloud.
-He is passionate about helping organizations worldwide use AI to achieve impactful results.
-Javier is open to mentoring, especially other Hispanic / Latinx executives in technology.
+In his role as Technical Director at the CTO Office Javier drives long term technical strategy for Google Cloud.

+Over 15 years at Google Javier has led technical work and managed teams in Search, Ads, Supply Chain and Cloud.
+Most recently he has been focusing on healthcare, pharma and biotech and helping organizations use Cloud infrastructure and AI to improve drug discovery and patient care.

-In his 13 years at Google he has been part of Search, Ads, Supply Chain and Cloud.
-Before Google, Javier was a Software Engineer at Microsoft, and previously he studied in a Ph.D. program in Mathematics at the University of Valladolid in Spain.
+Before Google, Javier was a Software Engineer at Microsoft, and previously he studied in a Ph.D. program in Mathematics in Spain.

 ![Javier Tordable](/images/javier_tordable_s.jpg)